otv-app/frontend/README.md

 CustomTabBarView
 - added a helper function to help make the tab bar icons
 - put the calculated value icon width/height into variables
+- changed tappable images into buttons

 YoutubeTabBar
 - added ViewModfiers to title, made font bold, color white, added padding, and scaled font size to *GeometryProxy* with a scale factor.
 - put the text modifiers into an extension
+- changed tappable images into buttons.
+- added a shadow below tab bar so the white bar below icon is more obvious

 TextModifiers
 - created a new extension to help with modifying fonts in the app